Language-Research-Technology/ldaca-website/content/licenses/monash-corpus-of-english/transcripts/v1/index.md

 ---
-title: 'Data License for Monash Corpus of English - Transcripts'
+title: "Data License for Monash Corpus of English - Transcripts"
 date: "2023-01-01"
 draft: false
 ---

 [Download as PDF](MCE_data_license_transcripts.pdf)

 In order to access the **Monash Corpus of English**, the user must read and agree to AusNC Terms of Use as follows.

 1. The parties:

     1. The Licensor: Linguistics Program, Monash University

-    2. Data steward: Simon Musgrave, s.musgrave@uq.edu.au Engagement and Partnerships Manager, School of Languages and Cultures, University of Queensland
+    2. Data steward: Simon Musgrave, s.musgrave@uq.edu.au Engagement and Partnerships Manager, School of Languages and Cultures, The University of Queensland

     3. The Licensee: hereinafter referred to as 'You'.